Improve your early years practice

 Instead of one seat, or full day of care, it's eight hours of care.
 That way, we can really get into detail and see where we might have some empty spots to fill.
 All you need to work it out it is your registers, a calculator and a spreadsheet — or, a nifty bit of software like Famly.

-Let's do another example.
-Suppose you run a small setting, where you have space for 10 children and operate 8 hours a day.
+Suppose you run a small center, where you have space for 10 children and operate 8 hours a day.
 To have full occupancy, you'd need 10 children who are there full-time, or you could have 20 children who are there 4 hours a day.
 Of course, what’s more likely is that you’ll have a mixture of the two.

 Here's how to crunch the numbers.
 We'll focus on the scale of a single day of care.

-All in, you can now optimise your marketing and awareness to push your occupancy rate much closer to your real full capacity.
+Now you can now optimize your marketing and awareness to push your occupancy rate much closer to your real full capacity.

 The best thing about past occupancy data is that you already have it ready to use from your registers and your child plans.
 In a perfect world, it’s better to work off a plan here rather than a register, as you can look at vacant places rather than just attendance records, including holidays and sickness.

-Once you have this kind of understanding of your own childcare centre, and you can prove that it’s happening year on year, you can start to work out why it’s happening.
+Once you have this kind of understanding of your own childcare center, and you can prove that it’s happened multiple times over the years, you can start to work out why it’s happening.
 Importantly, this keeps you prepared for that same time next year, and leaves you with enough understanding to do something about it.

-Suppose you've found some opportunities to book extra enrolments.
+Suppose you've found some opportunities to book extra enrollments.
 Here are a few things you could do:

 While understanding past data can be useful, projecting your occupancy rate going forward is where the real benefit lies.
 It's one thing to know what happened — but it's even better to know what will happen.

-Early childhood platforms like Famly include forecasting tools that automatically analyse your data, and generate these projections for you.
+Early childhood platforms like Famly include forecasting tools that automatically analyze your data, and generate these projections for you.

 These forecasts can give you a clear insight into things like: